 What are the Most Common Causes of Window Mold?

 Are you worried about the regular occurrence of mold on your windows?
-Is it difficult for you get rid of window mold?
+Is it difficult for you to get rid of the window mold?
 The occurrence of mold on windows is very common, so it is important to know why and how to resolve.
 The two most common causes of window mold are the expected condensation (humidity) problem.
 The other is a more significant problem with the exterior of the home around the window.

 The Battle with Condensation

 When there is humidity in the air despite the cold weather, and AC doesn’t run for some time, and there’s simply no way to get rid of internally developed humidity, then condensation occurs.
 Condensation is the leading cause of window mold.
 Since mold loves the condensed, humid, and wet environment, they start gathering on the outlines of windows where moisture settles more than other places.

 The other common cause of window mold is inadequate flashing and caulk around the window exterior and siding.
 We have seen newly constructed commercial properties and homes with extensive window mold problems due to the installers not properly flashing and caulking during installation.
 Most of the time, when this is the problem we see mold on the wall underneath the window versus inside of the window casing like it is with condensation.
 We recommend all newly constructed properties or properties with a recent window or siding installation to be inspected by a third-party contractor after installation is complete to ensure correct installation procedures were followed.

 1. Wipe Off and Clean Your Windows